bright/new-www/_posts/2017-11-14-write-native-in-react-native.md

 modules.add(new MyHeadsetLibModule(reactContext));
 ```

 `MyHeadsetLibModule` is how we name our second class.
-It will contain all functionality of our library.
+It will contain all functionalities of our library.
 It is necessary to extend `com.facebook.react.bridge.ReactContextBaseJavaModule` class for that.

 ```java